Generative Quantum Learning of Joint Probability Distribution Functions: Introduction

-Quantum generative models such as the Quantum Circuit Born Machine (QCBM) \cite{Song18,Benedetti19} and Quantum Generative Adversarial Network (QGAN) \cite{Dallaire18,Lloyd18} have been proposed as quantum algorithms for the learning of both classical and quantum data.
+Quantum generative models such as the quantum circuit born machine (QCBM) \cite{Song18,Benedetti19} and quantum generative adversarial network (QGAN) \cite{Dallaire18,Lloyd18} have been proposed as quantum algorithms for the learning of both classical and quantum data.
 Experimental demonstrations include training a QCBM to produce sample from the bars and stripes dataset \cite{ZhuBAS} and to approximately prepare many-body states \cite{Benedetti19}.
 QGANs have been used in state preparation \cite{Zoufal19}, learning of qubit channels \cite{Hu19}, and image generation \cite{Huang20}.
 In Ref. \cite{Rudolph20}, the output from a quantum circuit is used as the prior to a classical GAN.
 Since quantum algorithms are known to achieve speedup over classical algorithms in a variety of tasks \cite{Grover96,Shor97}, it has been hypothesized that quantum generative models can do better than classical generative models in terms of expressivity, stability during training, and shorter training time \cite{Lloyd18}.

 In the existing literature, generative quantum learning has either been restricted to learning quantum data, univariate distributions, or multivariate distributions without separating the correlation structure from the marginal distributions.
-Here, we fundamentally extend this prior work using a natural connection between entanglement and the copula function.
-We prove that a variational ansatz based on this insight leads to an exponential advantage over some classical methods of generating multivariate correlations.
+Here, we extend this prior work using a natural connection between entanglement and the copula function.
+We proposed an architecture based on sampling of variational circuits.
+This allowed us to argue quantum advantage based on shallow circuits.
+This also extends previous quantum advantage argument in QGAN based on fault-tolerant quantum algorithms like the factoring algorithm\cite{Shor97,Dallaire18} or the quantum algorithm for systems of linear equations \cite{Harrow09,Lloyd18}.
+As the model uses shallow circuits to learn classical data, it is NISQ-friendly and of wide applicability.
+Another significant difference to previous QGAN architectures is that we consider measurement samples as outputs, which saves a lot of computational resources when compared to other schemes that uses expectation values as outputs.
 Our tests on quantum simulators and hardware show advantages for the stability of the training process as well which is relevant for practical applications.